codsen/codsen/packages/easy-replace/README.md

 ## Rationale

-Positive lookbehind and negative lookbehind are not supported in native JavaScript (at least in what we count as "classic" JavaScript, not ES2030 or something).
-Plus I find complex regexes, well, _complex_.
-Hence this library.
-I hope it is still simple-enough to bear 'easy' in its name.
+Positive lookbehinds and negative lookbehinds are not supported in native JavaScript (at least in what we count as "classic" JavaScript, not ES2030 or something).
+If you gonna you a library, better use one with an "easy" in its name.
+I hope it's not too easy on features.

-Did I mention that this library is [astral-character](https://mathiasbynens.be/notes/javascript-unicode)-friendly?
+Did I mention that `easy-replace` is also [astral-character](https://mathiasbynens.be/notes/javascript-unicode)-friendly?
 As you noticed in the examples above, it accepts emoji perfectly fine (and AVA tests prove this).

-It's impossible to cause an infinite loop on this library (see tests 8.1-8.6).
+It's also impossible to cause an infinite loop on this library (see tests 8.1-8.6).

 Library is also friendly if any input is of a `number` type — numbers are converted and replaced string is returned in `string` type (see test 10.8).
-That's extra convenience.
+That's an extra convenience.

 Options object is fool-proof — you can omit keys or pass non-existing ones or pass non-string type variables — if the options key matches, it's first turned into string.
 You can even omit any or all of the inputs — library will return an empty string (see tests 9.1–9.6).